With more and more adults preferring a shower over a bath, some wonder if taking the bathtub out of their master bathroom is a good idea.

 A bathtub can be a lifesaver when you want to wash your small dog during cold winter months.

-If you plan on having children, your kids may prefer a bubble bath over a shower.
 Even as you get older, the time may come when you prefer a bath over a shower.

 You should consider future possibilities before removing a tub, especially if it’s the only one in your home.